 With the quantum supersolid order, the Dirac cones at the Fermi level acquire the mass gap, and the 6 filled spinon bands under the Fermi level are well separated from the upper 6 spinon bands.
-As the time reversal symmetry is already broken by the supersolid order, it is then natural to know whether the filled spinon bands support a nontrivial Chern number.
+As the time-reversal symmetry is already broken by the supersolid order, it is then natural to know whether the filled spinon bands support a nontrivial Chern number.
 When one goes beyond the mean-field theory, the gapped spinon bands with a nontrivial Chern number could induce a Chern-Simon term in the U(1) gauge theory that is very much like the one in chiral spin liquids.

-Since all these bands are now overlapping in energy, one the needs to invoke the non-Abelian Berry connection to define the Chern number of the filled bands.
-The Chern number of the total 6 filled spinon bands are well defined by an integral over the continuum magnetic Brillouin zone (MBZ) as
+Since all these bands are now overlapping in energy, one needs to invoke the non-Abelian Berry connection to define the Chern number of the filled bands.
+The Chern number of the total 6 filled spinon bands is well-defined by an integral over the continuum magnetic Brillouin zone (MBZ) as

 where the non-Abelian Berry connection \cite{PhysRevLett.52.2111}

 is a $6\times 6$ matrix-valued one-form in the momentum $\mathbf{k}$-space associated with the wavefunctions for the filled spinon bands $\psi^{-}_\mathbf{k}=(|\psi^{-}_{1\mathbf{k}}\rangle, ..., |\psi^{-}_{6\mathbf{k}}\rangle)$.